-As compared with the previous year, the number of salaries tax assessments made during 2019-20 decreased by 8.6%.
-However, the growth in wages and earnings has resulted in a 11.4% increase in the amount of tax assessed (Figure 7).
+As compared with the previous year, the number of salaries tax assessments made during 2020-21 increased by 14.8%.
+However, the increase in unemployment rate has resulted in reduction of income chargeable to tax which led to a 1.3% decrease in the amount of tax assessed (Figure 7).